amethystaurora-robo/EWS_Gottwald/README.md

 6. In practice, the system may be at different points on the on arm of the bifurcation, so it may be anywhere near the bifurcation point.
 We vary the freshwater flux to illustrate how the deterministic instanton, stochastic instanton, determinstic paths, and probabilities change as the control parameter is adjusted.
 7. Given that the calculated instanton path shows good agreement with the deterministic one, this provides a good case to say that the RE algorithm is selecting the instanton path.
 We compare our findings to a higher-order model, where the instanton cannot be calculated explicitly.

-8. Where does edge state fit in to this??

 ## Introduction
 The Atlantic Meridional Overturning Circulation (AMOC) is a large current in the Atlantic ocean's whose northward heat transport maintains a relatively mild climate compared to countries at similar latitudes.
 This climate sub-system also affects other systems, which provides motivation for research into mechanisms of its collapse.